Raiderlance/trustrag-sg/README.md

 # trustrag-sg
-TrustRAG-SG is a reliability-aware retrieval-augmented generation (RAG) prototype for answering questions over Singapore public-sector information, with an explicit focus on reducing unsupported answers.

-The project investigates a specific failure mode of RAG systems: retrieving related information does not necessarily mean that the retrieved evidence is sufficient to support a definitive answer.
-Trust_RAG_HDB_CPF therefore introduces an evidence-aware abstention mechanism that can answer, provide a qualified answer, or abstain when the available evidence is insufficient.
+The project investigates a specific failure mode of RAG systems:retrieving related information does not necessarily mean that the retrieved evidence is sufficient to support a definitive answer.

+TrustRAG-SG therefore introduces an explicit evidence-sufficiency assessment before answer generation.
+Based on the retrieved evidence, the system can provide a grounded answer, provide a qualified answer when only part of the question is supported, or abstain when the available evidence is insufficient.

 The prototype focuses on publicly available HDB and CPF information relating to housing, grants, loans, CPF usage, retirement, and interest rates.

+> **Disclaimer:** TrustRAG-SG is a research prototype, not an HDB/CPF
+> eligibility determination or financial advice.
+Users should verify
+> consequential decisions against the linked official agency sources.

 ### 1. Problem Statement
 Singapore citizens rely on official government information for consequential decisions involving housing and retirement.
 Although agencies such as HDB and CPF Board publish extensive guidance online, relevant information may be distributed across multiple pages and contain eligibility conditions, exceptions, and time-sensitive rules.